RediatDev/RediatDev/README.md

     architecture: [ "Single page applications"],
     currentFocus: "Finshing projects at hand",
-    funFact: "There are two ways to write error-free programs; only the third one works", Reality : "Always be happy when you encounter an error 🫢 in bright red—there 🔴's a solution waiting to be discovered out there somewhere 👍!"
+    funFact: "There are two ways to write error-free programs; only the third one works", Reality : "Always be happy 😄 when you encounter an error  in bright red 🔴's a solution waiting to be discovered out there somewhere 👍!"
-    Lets Connect 😄🚀: rediat_ta@ch.iitr.ac.in
+    Lets Connect 🚀: rediat_ta@ch.iitr.ac.in
 };
 ```